hangorazvan/yframe/README.md

 			// Badcamp iframe mode example url: "https://bandcamp.com/EmbeddedPlayer/album=3096747879"
 			// Audiomack iframe mode example url: "https://audiomack.com/embed/playlist/razvanh/love-of-future"

+			media: true,				// only for websites that do not need player options
 			width: "1080",				// just in px not % for iframe
 			aspect: 9/16,				// height is set to be 9:16 ratio (h/w)
 			cssClass: "video",			// custom className